allnulled/fast-scrap/README.md

 ## 3. Installation

+First, you need to download this project, and open a command-line inside.

+Then you must install the dependencies, so:

+    ~$ npm install

 In order to use FastScrap, you only need to import the `fast-scrap.js` in your `*.js` file, like this:

     var FastScrap = require("fast-scrap.js");